Nightdavisao/N7EternalMobile/README.md

 **Xbox controller users:** A/B buttons are swapped by default if you're on a Nintendo Switch.
 They shouldn't be swapped if you're on anything else, but you can swap them in the in-game menu if you want to.

-* B - hides the hidebox (if it's visible) or goes back
+* B - hides the textbox (if it's visible) or goes back
 * A - advances the text, confirms choices
 * X - opens the in-game menu
 * Y - opens the backlog
-* L - fast forwards
+* L - fast forward
 * R - enables auto mode

 You can use the right stick to scroll the backlog and the left stick to scroll the menus.